L3viathan/schikanoeschen/english.md

 - There is either no face-down card in the stack, or the amount of face-up cards is no more than four after the card would have been placed down.

-Cards can be moved on opponent stacks (B and C) if the stack card is one lower or one higher than the card that is being placed, and they have the same suit.
+Cards can be moved on opponent stacks (side and discard stack) if the stack card is one lower or one higher than the card that is being placed, and they have the same suit.

-Whenever a player moves the last face-up card from her stack C, the top-card has to be turned face-up.
-This turning of the top card of stack C is a non-action and can be done at any time legally (i.e. the passive player can never knock because of it).
+Whenever a player moves the last face-up card from her side stack, the top-card has to be turned face-up.
+This turning of the top card of the side stack is a non-action and can be done at any time legally (i.e. the passive player can never knock because of it).

+A player can choose to turn over a facedown-card on top of a board stack, but only on their side.
+When a joker is encountered anywhere, it can be removed from the game as an action.

 ##Final stacks
 The stacks in the middle are called "final stacks", because any card that has